 Santee Alley in the Fashion District

 - (formerly known as the Garment District) - the largest concentration of fashion-related businesses in the Western United States.
 The Fashion District occupies a huge area in the eastern section of downtown Los Angeles.
-On their website, you can view a map that lets you know what type of clothing (Men's Wear, Women's Wear, Accessories, etc) can be found in each section of the District.
+On the Fashion District website, you can view a map that lets you know what type of clothing (Men's Wear, Women's Wear, Accessories, etc) can be found in each section of the District.
 Many stores post signs to indicate that they sell Wholesale only, although you can find some shops that will sell to retail consumers.
 Many stores accept cash only.

 - Santee Alley - a gathering place for countless vendors selling clothes and other merchandise.
 The alley is between Santee Street and Maple Street, starting at Olympic Boulevard.
 Santee Street is one block east of Los Angeles Street.
-(Beware: there are disreputable merchants selling counterfeit goods in the Alley, along with undercover police, looking for them.)

 - California Market Center - (California Mart) A wholesale fashion industry showroom facility open to the trade only (registration required).
 California Mart contains more than 1,000 showrooms in three 13-story buildings (interconnected on every floor).